nhsalpha/connecting-to-services-design/README.md

-# NHS.UK Alpha Prototyping Kit
+## NHS.UK Beta
+# Connecting to services in-browser design work

+This repo is for the design work for the nhs.uk beta work looking at connecting to services.

+## Tech driving this work

-This kit is adapted from the [GOV.UK prototyping kit.](https://github.com/alphagov/govuk_prototype_kit).
+This work is created using the nhs.uk prototype kit, itself adapted from the [GOV.UK prototyping kit.](https://github.com/alphagov/govuk_prototype_kit).

-The kit provides a simple way to make interactive prototypes for NHS.UK alpha.
-These prototypes can be used to show ideas to people you work with, and to do user research.

 It's built on the [Express](http://expressjs.com/) framework and contains code adapted from these GOV.UK resources: